 Jacque Gray, PhD

-Gray worked in medical research at the Oklahoma Health Sciences Center in Oklahoma City and at the Norman Regional Hospital.
-For more than eight years she provided counseling, assessment, and program development services through the Creek County Health Department in Oklahoma.
+Jacque worked in medical research at the Oklahoma Health Sciences Center in Oklahoma City and at the Norman Regional Hospital.
+For more than eight years, she provided counseling, assessment, and program development services through the Creek County Health Department in Oklahoma.
 She came to North Dakota in 1999 as a visiting professor in the UND Department of Counseling.
-In 2001 Gray became a post-doctoral fellow at the Grand Forks Human Nutrition Research Center of the United States Department of Agriculture's Agricultural Research Service.
-Gray joined the Center for Rural Health in 2004.
+In 2001 Jacque became a post-doctoral fellow at the Grand Forks Human Nutrition Research Center of the United States Department of Agriculture's Agricultural Research Service.
+Jacque joined the Center for Rural Health in 2004.

 Jacque has research experience in the areas of health and mental health, including suicide prevention, elder abuse, rural veteran health services, spirituality and health, psychometrics, and wellness and nutrition in adolescents.
 Her research with American Indians includes elder abuse, health, depression, anxiety, veterans' health services, spirituality, suicide, career counseling, and nutrition.
 Jacque developed a rural crisis intervention program and an adolescent suicide prevention program in Oklahoma that have been adopted across the state.
 She also started the first viable divorced parent education program in Oklahoma.
 She is licensed as a professional counselor in North Dakota and was part of a rural health training grant during her psychology internship at the University of Wyoming that put multidisciplinary teams in rural/frontier settings around the state.